ray-project/ray/doc/source/tune/_tutorials/tune-wandb.rst

 metrics reported to Tune to the Wandb API.

-The other one is the :ref:`WandbTrainableMixin <tune-wandb-mixin>`, which can be used with your `Trainable` class.
+The other one is the :ref:`WandbTrainableMixin <tune-wandb-mixin>`, which can be used with both the function API and a `Trainable` class.
 It automatically initializes the Wandb API with Tune's training information.
 You can just use the Wandb API like you would normally do, e.g. using `wandb.log()` to log your training process.

 .. _tune-wandb-logger: